LaunchCode-Education-Archived/gis-devops-OLD/studios/docker/README.md

 title: "Working in Docker"
 ---

 In this studio, you will be using Docker and Docker Compose to run Airwaze.
-By setting up Docker and Docker Compose you enable others to easily build and deploy your app.
+By setting up Docker and Docker Compose you enable others to easily run your app.

 ## Resources